Stranahan's Colorado Whiskey: Products

-Beer

 In 2012, Stranahan's began collaborating with Colorado's Breckenridge Brewery to create Stranahan's Well Built E.S.B., an English style bitter style ale 7.8% abv beer brewed by Breckenridge and aged in Stranahan's Colorado Whiskey barrels for three months.

 Television and film

 Stranahan's was featured in "Whiskey", an episode of the History Channel's Modern Marvels that originally aired on March 17, 2008.

-Stranahan's appears to be the whiskey of choice for character Marty Kaan in the Showtime series House of Lies.

-Stranahan's is consumed by Morgan Freeman's character "Monty Wildhorn" in the 2012 film The Magic of Belle Isle.